projectshaped/parametric-svg/Readme.md

 ##### literal

-A valid ECMAScript 6 global object, constructed by the literal form – without invoking a constructor function (for example `"abc"` in contrast to the invalid `new String("abc")`).
+A valid ECMAScript 6 global object, constructed through the literal form – without invoking a constructor function – for example `"abc"` in contrast to the invalid `new String("abc")`.
 Only the following object types are supported:

 - `Number`
 - `Boolean`
 - `String`
 - `null`

-An informative reference of global objects can be found on [MDN][mdn-literals].
+An informative reference of global objects and their literal forms can be found on [MDN][mdn-literals].

 [mdn-literals]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects
 [literal]: #literal